Nautilloid/bloggy/content/portswigger/XXE Portswigger/index.md

 **XXE attacks via file upload**

 This one is a little harder. start by upload an .svg file as a post.
-Grab a common svg file like this from the webe
+Grab a common svg file like this from the web.

 ```
 <svg xmlns="http://www.w3.org/2000/svg" version="1.1"